cyberbotics/urdf2webots/README.md

   - **-h, --help**: Show the help message and exit.
   - **--input=INFILE**: Specifies the urdf file to convert.
   - **--output=OUTFILE**: If set, specifies the path and, if ending in ".proto", name of the resulting PROTO file.
 The filename minus the .proto extension will be the robot name (for PROTO conversion only).
-  - **--is-proto=True**: If set to false, the conversion will return a Webots Robot node string (default is `True`).
-  - **--robotName**: Specify the name of the robot (for Robot node string conversion only, in particular if you want to control multiple robots with external controllers).
+  - **--robot-name**: Specify the name of the robot and generate a Robot node string instead of a PROTO file (has to be unique).
   - **--normal**: If set, the normals are exported if present in the URDF definition.
   - **--box-collision**: If set, the bounding objects are approximated using boxes.
   - **--tool-slot=LinkName**: Specify the link that you want to add a tool slot to (exact link name from urdf, for PROTO conversion only).